DocShop 2019 Schedule

 RISK TAKERS & RULE BREAKERS: NAVIGATING RESISTANCE

 Docs exploring human rights, political or hot button issues often involve subjects vulnerable to retribution or other consequences for sharing their stories.
-This panel explores the responsibility of the filmmaker, how to approach subjects with care and maintain the integrity of the story.
+This panel explores the responsibility of the filmmaker, how to approach subjects with care and maintain the integrity of the story and the characters.

-Have you fact checked, cross checked and double checked all your claims, ownership, character rights and vulnerabilities that might open you to litigation as a filmmaker?
+Have you fact checked, cross checked, double checked all your claims, ownership, character rights and vulnerabilities that might open you to litigation as a filmmaker?
 Hear some legal advice and case studies from filmmakers who prepared for legal repercussions.